 There comes a point when the choices you make are not based on the packaging (although a classy presentation helps), but on more prosaic aspects such as safety.
 Menstrual cups are safe and it’s not just anecdotal reviews.
 The Lancet, one of the most prestigious medical journals, published a review of all the research about menstrual cups and concluded that menstrual cups are an effective and safe alternative to other menstrual products.1.

 Although you might have a couple of moments wondering how the cup works, the reality is when you get down to it, inserting, emptying and removing a Ruby Cup is a walk in the park for anyone.
 That’s especially the case for anyone who has had children or gynae check-ups and smear tests.
 For this section of the population, after the first couple of tries, you can do it your eyes closed and probably multi-tasking too.
 Your anatomy is no longer a secret – to you or any health care professional or sexual partner, you may have had.
+Just remember that having had children doesn’t mean that you need a medium Ruby Cup.
+Have a look at our period cup sizing guide to choose the right Ruby Cup, safe in the knowledge that if it doesn’t work you can get an easy refund or different size.
 If you use a contraceptive IUD, we have some tips for you to make sure you combine a Ruby Cup and IUD safely.
 Some may be apprehensive about having to empty their menstrual cup in a public bathroom too but it is not as bad as you imagine it to be.

 It’s one less thing to think about, one less thing to put on your shopping list and keep an eye on in the home stock-taking exercise which we all do to avoid running out of essentials such as toilet paper, pasta and chocolate (each to their own guilty pleasure).